starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 # FileMaker iOS App SDK + Swift AppDelegate

 Create and use a Swift `AppDelegate` in a FIAS project.
-Also shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.
+Also shows an example of how to fire a FileMaker script using `FMX_Queue_Script` from the `completedReturnToForegroundActive()` delegate method.

 🔥 Updated for Xcode 11